 6. Maintain good communication and boundaries.

 All good relationships are formed on positive encouragement and communication.
-Even though the housekeeper works in your private home, your relationship should remain a professional arrangement and should be treated as such by both sides.
+Even though the housekeeper works in your private home, your relationship should remain a professional arrangement.

 The more you develop and respect this professional relationship, the more you will gain from a long-term commitment!